-My expertise is in the treatment and prevention of osteoporosis through exercise, safe movement and fall prevention.
-For the last 15 years, I have concentrated on bone health and have treated thousands of patients for their osteoporosis, osteopenia and low bone density.
+My expertise is in the treatment and prevention of osteoporosis through evidence-based therapeutic exercise, safe movement and fall prevention.
+For the last 20 years, I have concentrated on bone health and have treated thousands of patients for their osteoporosis, osteopenia and low bone density.

 My experience treating patients with osteoporosis and teaching Physical Therapists on osteoporosis prevention and treatment has allowed me to:

 I am trained in manual therapy, myofascial release, ergonomics for home and work, trigger point therapy release, exercise prescription, Yoga and Nordic Walking.
-I have practiced Physical Therapy in California, British Columbia and Ontario.
+I have practiced Physical Therapy in California, Newfoundland, British Columbia and Ontario.

 School of Physical and Occupational Therapy at McGill University in Montreal, Canada.
 I graduated in 1984.

 I am the proud recipient of the 2011 Award of Distinction from the College of Physiotherapists of Ontario for my significant contributions and achievements as a Physiotherapist.